nrwl/nx/docs/shared/angular-tutorial/angular-monorepo.md

 ✔ Application name · angular-store
 ✔ Default stylesheet format · css
-✔ Test runner to use for end to end (E2E) tests · cypress ✔ Would you like to use Standalone Components in your application? · No ✔ Would you like to add routing? · Yes
+✔ Test runner to use for end to end (E2E) tests · cypress ✔ Would you like to use Standalone Components in your application? · Yes ✔ Would you like to add routing? · Yes
 ✔ Enable distributed caching to make your CI faster · Yes
 ```